• Skip to primary navigation

 Instructions

-• Place a frying pan over a low-medium heat and cook the onion, carrot and celery in the olive oil for 10 minutes until soft but not brown.
+• Place a frying pan over a low-medium heat, add the oil and cook the garlic halves for 2 minutes, until light golden.

 Notes